-At World Class Academy, our philosophy is academics first.
-Our primary goals are to prepare students to excel in the classroom and to provide a rigorous college preparatory curriculum.
-Along with our travel schedule, students attend class five full days each week and earn high school credit in five core subjects: math, science, social studies, language arts, and foreign language.
-Our faculty is comprised of professional teachers who have a passion for working with young people in a global and constantly changing learning environment.
-With a 3:1 student-to-teacher ratio, students receive personal attention and an individualized educational experience few schools can offer.
-Our college preparatory curriculum fulfills rigorous academic standards and has proven to prepare students to compete successfully for college admission into top institutions.
+As the world's first accredited climbing academy, our philosophy has always been academics first, with the goal to provide a rigorous college preparatory curriculum.
+Along with our traveling schedule, students tackle a full high school course load and earn credit in seven academic areas.
+Our faculty is comprised of professional teachers with a passion for working with young people in a constantly changing learning environment.
+With a 4:1 (or less) student-to-teacher ratio, students receive personal attention and an individualized educational experience few schools can offer.
+Our college preparatory curriculum fulfills rigorous academic standards and has proven to prepare students to compete successfully for college admission.

-Learning at WCA happens around the clock.
-The experiences outside the classroom as are integral to our educational program as our curriculum.
-Character development is a cornerstone of the school’s mission, helping students become responsible, culturally aware, and compassionate individuals with the ability to find success wherever life may take them.
+At WCA, learning is a process, and the experiences outside the classroom are integral to our educational program.
+The development of character is a cornerstone of the school’s mission, helping students become responsible, culturally aware, and compassionate individuals with the ability to find success wherever life may take them.

 Our accreditation is administered by World Class Academy through Advanc-ED.
 You can check the accreditation status of WCA here.

 To receive a diploma from World Class Academy, students must complete a minimum of 24 credits with 18.5 credits in the following courses.